This story has been updated to note final approval for public review.

 “After the public comment period, the draft CHPP amendment will go back to the three commissions at their November meetings for final approval,” she said.

-Before the Environmental Management Commission voted unanimously Thursday to send the 2021 amendment out for public comment and review, Jimmy Johnson, coastal habitats coordinator with the Albemarle-Pamlico National Estuarine Partnership, explained to commissioners that the 2016 Coastal Habitat Protection Plan source document had not changed and will continue to serve as the science document for the amendment.
+Before the Environmental Management Commission’s vote, Jimmy Johnson, coastal habitats coordinator with the Albemarle-Pamlico National Estuarine Partnership, explained to commissioners that the 2016 Coastal Habitat Protection Plan source document had not changed and will continue to serve as the science document for the amendment.

 The Coastal Habitat Protection resulted from the 1997 Fisheries Reform Act and concerns over declining fish stocks and the need to address habitat and water quality in order to improve those stocks.